technology-toolbox/website/content/blog/jjameson/2011/03/18/operations-manager-alerts-for-event-log-errors.md

 title: Operations Manager Alerts for Event Log Errors
 date: 2011-03-18T06:14:00-06:00
 excerpt:
-  "One of the things I like most about running System Center Operations Manager in the \"Jameson Datacenter\" (a.k.a. my home lab) is that it greatly reduces the amount of effort required to monitor numerous servers.
-For example, in my environment I am..."
+  'One of the things I like most about running System Center Operations Manager in the "Jameson Datacenter" (a.k.a. my home lab) is that it greatly reduces the amount of effort required to monitor numerous servers.
+For example, in my environment I am...'
 aliases:
   [
     "/blog/jjameson/archive/2011/03/17/operations-manager-alerts-for-event-log-errors.aspx",